Bvhnandan/User-Authentication-MERN-STACK/README.md

 5. After intializing mongoose, create a account in mongodb atlas cloud and create cluster and connect the cluster with mongoose by using connection URL

 6.In a Node.js application using the Express framework, you can use the cors middleware to handle CORS.

+7. To run the both front and backend concurrently we will use: npm run dev